 Photo by TippaPatt from Shutterstock

 With PWA push notifications, your server sends push messages to a user’s device even when they aren’t actively using your web application.
-The alerts appear just like native app alerts but without the need to download yet another app to the user’s device.
+The alerts are displayed just like native app alerts but without the need to download yet another app to the user’s device.

 This capability bridges the gap between web-based PWAs and native applications, giving you the power to engage users like you would with a native app.